Speaking of HealthHow mindfulness meditation improves mental healthJune 01, 2023

 Obesity is defined as having a body mass index (BMI) of 30 or greater.
-It’s no secret that weight gain occurs easily and weight loss can be a bit more challenging.
+It’s no secret that weight gain occurs easily, and weight loss can be a bit more challenging.
 Although there are genetic and hormonal influences on body weight, obesity occurs when you take in more calories than you burn through exercise and normal daily activities.
 Your body stores these excess calories as fat.
 As fat cells accumulate, so do the pounds you carry around your body each day.

 Significant health risks are associated with obesity.
-Obesity is linked to dozens of other chronic diseases, such as type 2 diabetes.
-Numerous cancers — including female reproductive tumors — are also associated with being overweight or obese.
+Obesity is linked to dozens of other chronic diseases, such as Type 2 diabetes.
+Numerous cancers — including female reproductive tumors — also are associated with being overweight or obese.
 Other gynecologic problems may include infertility and irregular periods.

-Keep in mind, though, that weight-loss medication is meant to be used along with diet, exercise and behavior changes — not instead of them.
+Keep in mind, though, that medication is meant to be used along with diet, exercise and behavior changes — not instead of them.
 If you don't make these other changes in your life, medication is unlikely to work for you.

 Monitoring food intake and incorporating regular physical activity is important to achieve long-term success.
 Talk to your health care provider about the risks and potential benefits, and which weight loss solution might work best for you.